xsf/xmpp-providers-website/content/faq.md

 ## In which categories can providers be?

 Here are all categories from best to worst.
-If you want to integrate XMPP Providers in your app, have a look at the {{< external-link text="category details" url="https://invent.kde.org/melvo/xmpp-providers#categories" >}}.
+If you want to integrate XMPP Providers in your app, have a look at the [category details](https://invent.kde.org/melvo/xmpp-providers#categories).

 {{< category-heading category="A" >}}